smashse/iac-public/IAC/PULUMI/python/template_lightsail/README.md

-This is a model for creating in Python an EC2 environment with the AWS provider on Pulumi.
+This is a model for creating in Python an Lightsail environment with the AWS provider on Pulumi.

 # Install AWS (Optional)